towolf/towolf.github.com/docs/PsychGLImageProcessing/DisplayUndistortionBVL.markdown

 it fits your needs, ie. until it nicely undistorts your display.
 Then the corresponding calibration file is saved for later use with that display.

-DisplayUndistortionBVL defines a continous mapping \(x', y'\) = f\(x, y\) from uncorrected input pixel locations \(x,y\) in your stimulus image to output locations \(x', y'\) on your display.
-This mapping is defined by a 3rd order, 2-dimensional polynomial that is fitted to the calibration data.
+DisplayUndistortionBVL defines a continous mapping (x', y') = f(x, y) from uncorrected input pixel locations (x,y) in your stimulus image to output locations (x', y') on your display.
+This mapping is defined by a
+\3rd order, 2-dimensional polynomial that is fitted to the calibration data.

 # How to use:

-1. Start the script, providing all parameters that you don't want to have at default settings \(all parameters have reasonable defaults\):
+\1.
+Start the script, providing all parameters that you don't want to have at default settings (all parameters have reasonable defaults):

 'caliboutfilename' Name of the file to which calibration results should be stored.
-If no name is provided, the file will be stored inside the 'GeometryCalibration' subfolder of your psychtoolbox configuration directory \(path is PsychToolboxConfigDir\('GeometryCalibration'\).
+If no name is provided, the file will be stored inside the 'GeometryCalibration' subfolder of your psychtoolbox configuration directory (path is PsychToolboxConfigDir('GeometryCalibration').
 The filename will contain the screenid and resolution of the display that was calibrated.